yuke-xie/yuke-xie.github.io/_pages/about.md

 ## About me
 <!-- *Ni-hao, nay-hoh, Hello, Bonjour, Hallo. -->

-Hello, my name is Yuke, I am a 2nd year PhD student in Geophysics at Mines Paris - PSL, and I am also a part of the Horizon 2020 MSCA Cofund Program AI4theSciences at PSL Reasearch University.
+Hello, my name is Yuke, I am a 2nd year PhD student in Geophysics at Mines Paris - PSL, and I am also a part of the EU Horizon 2020 MSCA Cofund Program AI4theSciences at PSL Reasearch University.

 ✉:  [yuke.xie@minesparis.psl.eu](mailto:yuke.xie@minesparis.psl.eu])